-Within the first five weeks of Term 1 an Annual Child Protection Staff training afternoon will occur.
+Within the first five weeks of Term 1 Annual Child Protection Staff training will occur.
 This will involve:

-- review of staff obligations and responsibilities notify the school if their Working with Children Check status changes from "Cleared". - reinforcing their obligations and responsibility as mandatory reporters of concerns about children or young people being at risk of significant harm. - reinforcing their obligations and responsibility to inform the Principal of suspicion of reportable conduct of another community member. - · reviewing safety policy and procedures especially with regards to duty of care and emergency situations.
+- Review of staff obligations and responsibilities to notify the School if their Working with Children Check status changes from "Cleared".
+This will be verified by the Office Manager. - Reinforcing their obligations and responsibility as mandatory reporters of concerns about children or young people being at risk of significant harm. - Reinforcing their obligations and responsibility to inform the Principal of suspicion of reportable conduct of another community member. - reviewing safety policy and procedures especially with regards to duty of care and emergency situations.

-A record of staff attendance will be taken by the Office Manager.
-This record will be retained in an electronic file entitled "Child Protection Training Records" in the Office.
+A record of staff attendance will be taken by the Office Manger.
+This record will be retained in an electronic file "Child Protection Training Records."